scipion-em/scipion-em-atomstructutils/README.rst

 Utilities for handling PDB/mmcif atomic structure files:

-So far it contains two utilities:
+Current plugin utilities:

-* extract a chain from an atom struct (pdb/cif file)
+* extract a chain from an atom structure (pdb/cif file)
-* perform union of two atomic structs
+* perform union of several atomic structures

 implemented in a single protocol called `operate`